23 February update – Travellers Worldwide announced on their website that they have ceased trading. We will be making further updates very soon.

 Travellers Worldwide is a British company which is refusing to stop the exploitation of Critically Endangered Malaysian orangutans, an animal at risk of extinction.
 If you love orangutans and care about their future please sign and share this petition.

-Every four weeks the company sends up to 12 unqualified paying individuals to the Sepilok Orangutan Rehabilitation Centre (SORC) in the Malaysian Bornean state of Sabah, Malaysia, to be part of the 'rehabilitation' of orangutans.
-Each individual pays US$ 3,180.
-SORC is managed by the Sabah state government.
+Every four weeks the company sends up to 12 unqualified, paying tourists to the Sepilok Orangutan Rehabilitation Centre (SORC) in the Malaysian Bornean state of Sabah, Malaysia, to be part of the rehabilitation of orangutans.
+Each individual pays around US$ 3,400.
+SORC is owned by the Sabah state government.

 According to the Travellers Worldwide website these individuals, called "volunteers", are able to, among others, monitor, feed and manage orangutans who are under rehabilitation for potential forest release in the future.
 However, this practice, which can and should be done by SORC staff only, can have serious negative impacts for orangutans under rehabilitation and yet has continued for over 15 years.